Updated on 2025-08-22 GMT+08:00

 *

 4. Modify the Hive instance configuration.
 Log in to FusionInsight Manager and choose Cluster > Services > Hive.
-Click Configurations then All Configurations, click Hive(Service), select Customization, find the core.site.customized.configs parameter, add the following custom parameters, and save the configuration:
+Click Configurations and then All Configurations, click Hive(Service), select Customization, find the core.site.customized.configs parameter, add the following custom parameters, and save the configuration:

 Parameter